oldmanyellsathema/old-man-yells-at-hema/_library/the-best-fencer.md

 Feast your eyes on **“The Best Fencer.”**

 I know this seems silly, but I’ve always had a problem with how we score fencers by wins and losses.
 I’ve seen people skate through and win a tournament with 8 fewer touches *for* than *against*, and I’ve seen people absolutely annihilate every fencer, then get knocked out on one bad call.
-I’ve seen someone put up 40 touches for and only 8 against and still get eliminated.
+I’ve seen someone put up 40 touches for and only 8 against through out a tournament and be eliminated after a bad call.
 Was that person me?
 Maybe.
 Should I have lost that match?
 Yeah, probably.
 Am I exaggerating?
-I don’t know — it was years ago.
+I don’t know. it was years ago.

 So what can we do to fix this issue?
 Easy: let’s change how we look at a tournament.